sylvaticus/juliatutorial/getting-started.md

 * [Juno](https://github.com/JunoLab/uber-juno/blob/master/setup.md)
 * [IJulia](https://github.com/JuliaLang/IJulia.jl) (in a nutshell: if you already have Jupiter installed, just run `Pkg.add("IJulia")` from the Julia console.
 That's all! ;-) )

+You can also choose, at least to start with, _not_ to install Julia at all, and try instead [JuliaBox](https://juliabox.com/), a free online IJulia notebook server that you access from your browser.

 ## Running Julia